Beyond Black-Box Interventions: Latent Probing for Faithful Retrieval-Augmented Generation: Case Study

 \section{Case Study}

-In this section, we present a case study to further illustrate how our proposed framework CLEAR enforces contextual faithfulness under knowledge conflicts.
-We conduct the analysis on the Faitheval dataset using the \texttt{LLaMA-3.1-8B-Instruct} model, and the results are shown in Table~\ref{tab:case}.
-CLEAR first decomposes the retrieved context into fine-grained knowledge, followed by filtering and conflict detection.
+In this section, we present a case study to further illustrate how our proposed framework ProbeRAG enforces contextual faithfulness under knowledge conflicts.
+We conduct the analysis on the Faitheval dataset using the LLaMA-3.1-8B-Instruct model, and the results are shown in Table~\ref{tab:case}.
+ProbeRAG first decomposes the retrieved context into fine-grained knowledge, followed by filtering and conflict detection.
 As indicated in the table, the context explicitly states that construction speed is the dominant benefit of seismic testing, whereas the model’s prior knowledge typically associates seismic testing with structural safety.
-Through our conflict detection probe, CLEAR successfully identifies such conflicts and, with the aid of CA-SFT, reinforces the model’s attention to the conflicting knowledge (3) and (5).
-As a result, CLEAR generates the correct answer, \emph{“Buildings will be built faster,”} which faithfully reflects the contextual evidence rather than relying on the model’s internal knowledge.
-This case study highlights the effectiveness of our framework in ensuring contextual faithfulness in scenarios involving knowledge conflicts.
+Through our conflict detection probe, ProbeRAG successfully identifies such conflicts and, with the aid of Conflict-Aware Attention, reinforces the model’s attention to the conflicting knowledge (3) and (5).
+As a result, ProbeRAG generates the correct answer, \emph{“Buildings will be built faster,”} which faithfully reflects the contextual evidence rather than relying on the model’s internal knowledge.
+This case study highlights the effectiveness of our framework in ensuring contextual faithfulness in scenarios involving contextual knowledge conflicts.